 - 2. Conduct an annual written review.
 Each DNP student must have an annual one-on-one meeting with the assigned academic advisor at which the student's academic progress, plan of work, and goals are discussed.
 Non-course objectives, such as conference participation, journal clubs, teaching objectives, publishing and grant writing objectives, etc. are included on the Annual Review.
 The Annual Review ensures that every student benefit from regular monitoring of his or her progress toward the degree.
-The College of Nursing requires written feedback to students and this is completed through the Annual Review and the electronic Plan of Work (ePOW).
-This review and plan of work is signed by the student and the advisor and forwarded to the Director of Advanced Practice and Graduate Certificate Programs for signature and filing in the student's file in OSA.
+The College of Nursing requires written feedback to students, and this is completed through the Annual Review and the electronic Plan of Work in Degree Works.
+This annual review is signed by the student and the advisor and forwarded to the Director of Advanced Practice and Graduate Certificate Programs for signature and filing in the student's file in OSA.
 The student should also receive copies of these signed documents.
-The annual review is due by April 1st of every year. - 3.
+The annual review is completed annually in Winter semester. - 3.
 Assist the student in preparation of the Interim Plan of Work.
-In developing the Plan of Work, consideration should be given to the sequencing of courses, keeping in mind course pre-requisites, and the residency requirement of two successive semesters (Spring/Summer may be excluded) of six graduate credits of course work, not including the DNP project.

-- 4. Assist the student with the Final Plan of Work.
+In developing the Plan of Work, consideration should be given to the sequencing of courses, keeping in mind course pre-requisites, and the residency requirement of two successive semesters (Spring/Summer may be excluded) of six graduate credits of course work, not including the DNP project. - 4.
+Assist the student with the Final Plan of Work.
 The Final Plan of Work must be submitted to the Director of Advanced Practice and Graduate Certificate Programs for approval. - 5.
 Encourage student to submit his/her scholarship for presentation at conferences and for publication.
 The doctoral student should be helped to understand the culture of publishing in scholarly journals and scholarly presses. - 6.
 Facilitate the doctoral student in the preparation of abstracts and posters. - 7.
 Give academic and personal encouragement to the student and be an academic role model for the student. - 8.
-Provide information to the student about University services and scholarship opportunities.
-Offer guidance to the student in applying for external and University fellowships. - 9.
-Assist the student in exploring a DNP project topic and selecting a DNP Project Chair and/or Committee.
+Provide information to the student about university services and scholarship opportunities.
+Offer guidance to the student in applying for external and University fellowships.